aston89/UNlossifier-lossy-audio-reconstructor-and-sound-signature-simulator/README.md

 ### Safetensor weights

 - **model_mp3_96k_32000_epoch393.safetensors** (Epoch 393 l_lr: 0.008856 l_ms: 0.005933 l_stft: 0.677289 l_consistency: 0.001343 TOTAL: 0.150919).
-    Trained with 6 pairs of different music style and genre using the old V1 version, it's specifically usefull to restore mp3 compressed at 96kbps 32khz.
+    Trained with 6 pairs of different music style and genre using the V1 version, it's specifically usefull to restore mp3 compressed at 96kbps 32khz.
       This model is optimal for mp3 encoded with libmp3lame (FFmpeg LAME encoder) at CBR.

 - **model_mp3_128k_44100_epoch397.safetensors** (Epoch 397 l_lr: 0.003997 l_ms: 0.002769 l_stft: 0.015105 l_consistency: 0.004153 TOTAL: 0.011863).
-    Trained with 6 pairs of different music style and genre using 08/06/26 version, it's specifically usefull to restore mp3 compressed at 128kbps 44.1khz.
+    Trained with 6 pairs of different music style and genre using v2 version, it's specifically usefull to restore mp3 compressed at 128kbps 44.1khz.
     This model is optimal for mp3 encoded with libmp3lame (FFmpeg LAME encoder) at CBR.

 - **model_aac_128k_44100_epoch998.safetensors** (Epoch 998 l_lr: 0.004069 l_ms: 0.002902 l_stft: 0.018460 l_consistency: 0.000108 TOTAL: 0.010717).
-      Trained with 6 pairs of different music style and genre using 08/06/26 version, it's specifically usefull to restore aac compressed at 128kbps 44.1khz.
+      Trained with 6 pairs of different music style and genre using v2 version, it's specifically usefull to restore aac compressed at 128kbps 44.1khz.
       This model is "casually" optimal for youtube AAC encoded files, very similar to ffmpeg default aac encoder.
       This model may exhibit peaks overshoots or instability when applied to AAC files generated through different encoding pipelines or third-party online converters, therefore if you are uncertain about the restored.wav, do a check for overshoot peaks using [DeltaWave](https://deltaw.org/), if peaks are present, model/coded-pipeline mismatch its the problem.